29thStPublishing/Dumpling2/DumplingDocs.md

 4. **addArticleFromAPI(globalId: String)** The method uses the global id of an article, gets its content from the Magnet API and adds it to the database as an independent article

+5. **addArticleWith(appleId: String)** The method uses an SKU/Apple id of an article, gets its content from the Magnet API and adds it to the database

-5. **addAllArticles()** Gets all the articles for a client key from the API and adds it to the database
+6. **addAllArticles()** Gets all the articles for a client key from the API and adds it to the database

 7. **getAllArticles(page: Int, count: Int)** ```returns Array<Article> or nil``` The method returns a paginated list of independent articles from the database.
 If you need all articles, specify count as 0.
 The page index starts at 0